 The liver breaks down alcohol into water, acetic acid, and acetaldehyde.
 This last compound is a poison that is responsible for hangovers and free radical damage to bodily cells, increasing inflammation and the risk of cancer.

-Alcohol’s addictive potential seems to strongly correlate with individual biochemical makeup, which is determined by genes – and which are, in turn, activated by environmental factors such as lifestyle.
+Its addictive potential seems to strongly correlate with individual biochemical makeup, which is determined by genes – and which are, in turn, activated by environmental factors such as lifestyle.
 About 88,000 Americans die each year of alcohol-related causes. (source)

 Overview of Antidepressants